Why a Healthy Ego Is A Good Thing [7 Benefits]

 8. Value Others’ Contributions:

 • Recognize and appreciate the efforts and achievements of those around you.
-This fosters positive relationships and helps keep your ego in check.
+This will foster positive relationships and help you stay in check.

 9. Be Open to Change: